 The Brundtland Report, commissioned by the UN in 1987, defined sustainability as meeting the needs of the present without compromising the ability of future generations to meet their own needs.
 The needs of current and future generations hereby boil down to three interrelated elements: economic prosperity, social justice and a healthy environment.

-- take a long-term and holistic view with regard to risks and returns (beyond the traditional focus on profits to include the environmental and social impacts of our economic activities), and
+• take a long-term and holistic view of risks and returns (beyond the traditional focus on profits to include the environmental and social impacts of our economic activities), and

-- use savings and investments to fund a world in which people and the planet are on par with profits (achieving a triple bottom line).
+• use savings and investments to fund a world where people and the planet are on par with profits (achieving a triple bottom line).

 Ethics and ethical finance